zbmed/2023-2024-ZK_Data_Librarian_Modul_3/content/basics/reflection.md

 +++
-title = "Reflexion: Datenprojekte an Ihrer Arbeitsstelle"
+title = "Reflexion: Datenprojekte an der eigenen Arbeitsstelle"

 weight = 40
 # The title of the page in menu will be prefixed by this HTML content